0xProject/0x-docs/docs/0x-swap-api/api-references/overview.md

 **The Swap API is the liquidity and data endpoint for DeFi.** It lets you access aggregated liquidity from tens of on-chain and off-chain decentralized exchange networks, across multiple blockchains.
 It comes with many parameters to customize your requests for your application and your users.

 We offer hosted versions for different EVM-compatible networks.
-Requests for more networks, and questions/feedback in general should be directed at our [Discord](https://discord.com/invite/d3FTX3M).

 | **Network**         | **Endpoint**                  |
 | ------------------- | ----------------------------- |